can tailor content to yourself and give you the best possible experience.

 AIA has signed a memorandum of understanding with the Civil Aviation Authority (CAA) and agreed the process for AIA members to apply to be licensed under the ATOL Reporting Accountants' scheme.

-From 1 April 2016, if you want to act for your ATOL licence holders and submit ATOL Accountants’ Reports to CAA, you must be an ATOL Reporting Accountant.
+If you want to act for your ATOL licence holders and submit ATOL Accountants’ Reports to CAA, you must be an ATOL Reporting Accountant.

 The scheme will ensure that the professional bodies provide the appropriate level of continuing professional development (CPD) in order to best equip their members to successfully undertake ATOL work.
 It also means that professional bodies will have in place a more professional regime that focuses on the demonstration of competence, helping to reduce overall risks in the market of reporting false or inaccurate financial information by ATOL holders.